ibm-cloud-docs/discovery/building.md

 Configuring {{site.data.keyword.discoveryshort}} makes it possible to gain useful insights by enriching your own data and then delivering it in a query-able form.
 {: shortdesc}

-Before you add your own content to {{site.data.keyword.discoveryshort}}, you should configure it to process the content the way that you want.
+Before you add your own content to {{site.data.keyword.discoveryshort}}, you must configure it to process the content the way that you want.

 The first step is to configure the basic parameters of the service ([Preparing the service for your documents](/docs/discovery?topic=discovery-configservice#preparing-the-service-for-your-documents)), this includes creating an environment and creating one or more collections within that environment.

-If your collection was created before the introduction of [Smart Document Understanding](/docs/discovery?topic=discovery-sdu), you may want to specify one or more custom configurations (see [When you need a custom configuration](/docs/discovery?topic=discovery-configservice#when-you-need-a-custom-configuration)).
+If your collection was created before the introduction of [Smart Document Understanding](/docs/discovery?topic=discovery-sdu), you might want to specify one or more custom configurations (see [When you need a custom configuration](/docs/discovery?topic=discovery-configservice#when-you-need-a-custom-configuration)).
 If this is the case, you must do the following:

 -   identify some sample content (documents that are representative of your files)
 -   upload the content ([Uploading sample documents](/docs/discovery?topic=discovery-configservice#uploading-sample-documents))